I wrote a brief essay on striving for impact in research, in particular in machine learning. You can read it on TechVibes here.

-I'm an Assistant Professor of Computer Science at York University.
+I'm an Assistant Professor of Computer Science at York University, a Senior Researcher at Borealis AI and am an Adjunct Professor in the University of Toronto Department of Computer Science.
 Originally from the United States, I moved to Canada in 2001 to study at the University of Toronto where I received my PhD in 2011.
 I also did postdocs at the Toyota Technological Institute at Chicago, Toronto Rehabilitation Hospital and the University of Toronto.
 My research interests span computer vision, machine learning and statistics.

 I am a member of the Centre for Vision Research and core member of the Vision: Science to Application (VISTA) program at York University.
 I am also currently serving as an Associate Editor for the journal IET Computer Vision